All Collections

 • Total New Money: Most equity notes are described as raising $X on $Y pre-money.
 X refers to the total amount of money taken in the round, and includes the lead investor and the pro-rata from existing investors.

-• Employee Option Pool: Size of equity plan after the equity round.
-This is not the amount the equity plan will increase by, bu Pulley will automatically calculate how many shares need to be issued to meet the equity plan size.
+• Unallocated Option Pool % (After equity Round): Size of equity plan after the equity round.
+This is not the amount the equity plan will increase by, but Pulley will automatically calculate how many shares need to be issued to meet the equity plan size.

 The amount of dilution from an equity round is simple New Money / (New Money + Pre-money Valuation) and Increase in the Option Pool.
 Ex: Acme incorporated raises $5m on $15m pre-money.
 Their existing option pool accounts for 4% of the shares.
 Their dilution after the equity round is approximately 25% ($5m / $20m) + 6% (option pool.